Social Neuroscience and Psychotherapy Lab

 Research Asst

-Tyler (he/him) is an undergraduate at Portland State University set to graduate with Honors in the Fall of 2023 with his BA in Psychology and a minor in creative writing.
-Tyler plans to continue his education as a graduate student with a focus in Clinical Psychology and eventually earn his PhD.
-At the start of the pandemic, Tyler decided to leave his job as an in-home personal trainer to go back to school and pursue a career in mental health and trauma recovery.
-After realizing many of his training sessions were becoming therapy sessions for his clients, he discovered he was more interested in supporting his clients emotionally rather than writing workouts for them.
-Tyler is interested in the potential of psychedelics as psychotherapeutic tools and is excited to be on a research team working to explore this area.
-Tyler's interests include writing short stories and poetry, working out, knitting, and spending weekends on the couch watching movies with his fiancé, Eric, and their small, grumpy poodle named Jake.
+Tyler (he/him) earned his BA in Psychology (University Honors) from Portland State University.
+Tyler plans to continue his education as a graduate student with a focus in Clinical Psychology and eventually earn either a PhD or PsyD.
+At the start of the pandemic, Tyler decided to leave his job as an in-home and group class personal trainer to go back to school and pursue a career in mental health and trauma recovery.
+After realizing many of his training sessions were becoming therapy sessions for his clients, he discovered he was more interested in supporting his clients emotionally rather than diet tracking or designing workouts for them.
+Tyler's primary field of interest is Data Equity in Mental Health research and the development of strategies for more diverse and representational participant data and is excited to be on a research team working to explore this area.
+Tyler's interests include writing short stories and poetry, video/board games, working out, knitting, and spending weekends on the couch watching movies with his husband, Eric.

 libby alfieri |